 What is an example of a fall arrest system?

-Fall arrest systems often take forms similar to rooftop fall restraint systems, such as single point anchors and horizontal lifelines.
+Fall arrest systems often take forms similar to rooftop travel restraint systems, such as single point anchors and horizontal lifelines.

 Also, fall arrest systems are engineered to account for the forces that accumulate in stopping such a fall using shock absorbers.
 This prevents the user from sustaining serious bodily harm when the fall is arrested.